Mies van der Rohe Foundation: European Union Prize for Contemporary Architecture – Mies van der Rohe Award

-The awarding of The European Union Prize for Contemporary Architecture – Mies van der Rohe Award is a key function of the organisation 'to acknowledge and reward quality architectural production in Europe.'
+The awarding of the European Union Prize for Contemporary Architecture – Mies van der Rohe Award is a key function of the organisation 'to acknowledge and reward quality architectural production in Europe.'
 The Mies van der Rohe Foundation produces a travelling exhibition with the results of each edition of the Prize and a catalogue.

 Lilly Reich Grant

 The foundation also awards the Lilly Reich Grant for equality in architecture.
-The grant promotes the study and promotion of the contributions in architecture by figures that have been overlooked, forgotten or made by professionals who have suffered discrimination due to their personal conditions.
+The grant promotes the study and promotion of the contributions in architecture by figures that have been overlooked, forgotten or made by professionals, who have suffered discrimination due to their personal conditions.

 Docomomo

-Between 2010 – 2014, the Mies van der Rohe Foundation served as the headquarters of Docomomo International, an international organization dedicated to the documentation and conservation of buildings of the Modern Movement.
+Between 2010 – 2014, the Mies van der Rohe Foundation served as the headquarters of Docomomo International, an international organisation dedicated to the documentation and conservation of buildings of the Modern Movement.

 Board of Directors

 The Board of Directors of the Foundation is composed of: